Floydlang/floyd/Notes/Floyd script tech design.markdown

 ???
 Ptr, ref, uuid

+# NO CLASSES?
+Floyd replaces the class and inheritance thinking with other primitives.
+What are traditional OOP classes used for?

+- Interface
+- Bundle values
+- Keep data invariant
+- Represent external gadget
+- Layer APIs
+- Represent start / end = lifetime
+- Share state between several clients.

+Floyd uses struct to make new composites.

 # PROBLEM 1 - POINTERS
 Use path-objects Instead of ref in Floyd.
 Specifies location of a value, not the value.